hashicorp/consul/website/source/docs/agent/dns.html.markdown

 You can experiment with Consul's DNS server on the command line using tools such as `dig`:

     $ dig @127.0.0.1 -p 8600 redis.service.dc1.consul.
 ANY

+Note that in DNS, all queries are case-insensitive.
+A lookup of `PostgreSQL.node.dc1.consul` will find all nodes named `postgresql`.

 ## Node Lookups